Legal

 We do not want sensitive data we do not need

-We do not intentionally collect special-category or sensitive personal data (such as health, biometric, racial or ethnic origin, religious, or precise financial account data) about you or your clients.
-Coaching sessions can be personal in nature, so we ask coaches not to store more sensitive information than is necessary for their practice, and to obtain the consents required where their notes or recordings touch on sensitive matters.
+We do not ask for or intentionally request special category or sensitive personal data (such as health, biometric, racial or ethnic origin, religious, or precise financial account data).
+One-to-one conversations you choose to record may nonetheless contain sensitive details; where they do, we process that content only on your instruction, to generate your recap and run the features you use, and never for any other purpose.
+One-to-one sessions can be personal in nature, so we ask practitioners not to store more sensitive information than is necessary for their practice, and to obtain the consents required where their notes or recordings touch on sensitive matters.

 4. How we use personal data and our legal bases